-These Slow Cooked Cider Brats with Apple Onion Relish are exactly how they serve them at our favorite pick-your-own apple orchards in Wisconsin.
 Brats, or bratwurst, are German sausages, and they can be made with pork, beef or veal.
 The ones I found at my supermarket are pork.
-The texture of bratwurst is a little smoother than regular sausage, and they are subtly spiced with one of my favorite spices, nutmeg.
+The texture of bratwurst is a little smoother and the flavor a little milder than regular sausage.
+They’re subtly spiced with one of my favorite spices, nutmeg.

-- I brown the raw brats on a hot grill for about ten minutes to build in some flavor and color.
-I go for some great grill marks, either on the stove top or on my outside grill.
+- I brown the raw brats on a hot grill or skillet for several minutes per side to build in some flavor and color.

-- Then I layer them in the slow cooker along with some fresh apple cider.
-They will be done in about 2 hours, but you can keep them there on the warm setting as long as you like.
+- Then I layer them in the slow cooker along with fresh apple cider, bay leaves, and peppercorns.
+They will be cooked through in about 2 hours on high.

-It’s the perfect idea for fall entertaining, and it is the ultimate easy game night grub — just lay out the buns and the condiments and people can come and go as they please and help themselves.
+Some like to cook their brats the opposite way ~ simmering them first and then grilling just before serving.
+My way is ideal for fall entertaining because you can fix and forget them.
+It’s the ultimate easy game night grub ~ just lay out the buns and the condiments and people can help themselves.

 apple onion relish ingredients